awsdocs/aws-java-developer-guide-v2/doc_source/examples-iam-policies.rst

 =======================

-To detach a policy from a role, call the |iamclient|'s :methodname:`detachRolePolicy` method, providing it with the role name and policy ARN in a :aws-java-class-prev:`DetachRolePolicyRequest
+To detach a policy from a role, call the |iamclient|'s :methodname:`detachRolePolicy` method, providing it with the role name and policy ARN in a :aws-java-class:`DetachRolePolicyRequest
 <services/iam/model/DetachRolePolicyRequest>`.

 **Imports**